AERIALCOMPUTING/aerial-computing/README.md

 This document records a state of thought and implementation as of April 8, 2026.
 It is not intended for immediate understanding or evaluation, but to be reinterpreted over time.

+## Origin

+The concept of AERIAL COMPUTING was proposed and developed by Shigeki Uetabira as an experiential and cognitive framework for structuring human thought through physical space.

+## First Publication

+The concept of AERIAL COMPUTING was first publicly documented on April 8, 2026, through publications including PRWIRE (Japanese), Medium (English), and GitHub.

 ## Abstract

 This document presents the conceptual background and early-stage implementations of “AERIAL COMPUTING,” a framework that treats air as a new computational domain.